elliegert/Group-Project/Group Assignments/Midterm/Proposal_Mid Term Update.md

 Our analysis methods have included using counts to see which characteristics are most common, as well as plotting the characteristics on maps.
 Next steps would be to look at how these characteristics interact with eachother to understand if there are sets of common characteristics combinations.

+**Step 3**

-**Step 3:** We will then take a look at Los Angeles as a whole to see if there are other locations that have these common characteristics, but that might not necessarily be fatality hot spots.
+The next step, though we're not sure that we'll get to this within the scope of this quarter, would be to  look at Los Angeles as a whole to see if there are other locations that have these common characteristics, but that might not necessarily be fatality hot spots.
 * This map would show locations throughout LA that have the common characteristics we identified in the mentioned above.

 **Scope**